vigneshksaithal/bootstrap-autocomplete/docs/index.md

 [OR]

-You can also use this using GitHub via jsdelivr
+You can also use this by addign the below code to your website.
 ```
 <script src="https://cdn.jsdelivr.net/gh/vigneshksaithal/bootstrap-autocomplete@1.0.0/src/index.min.js" integrity="sha384-IEcBGr1njXrPGB6q5LWdWuYaj5Uz0O26Ndmqf9TfH4/va9Xv0FdeQe4IgNqpRlZ3" crossorigin="anonymous"></script>
 ```